rbergman/tendril-connect-demos/README.md

 # About

-This is sample [Node.js](http://nodejs.org) application for demoing interactions with the Tendril Connect REST APIs, while exploring development of a Node.js client SDK for the same APIs.
+This is sample [Node.js](http://nodejs.org) application for demoing interactions with the [Tendril Connect HTTP APIs](https://dev.tendrilinc.com/docs), while exploring development of a Node.js client SDK for the same APIs.
 It is a work in progress!

 # Installation